TanYa-Go/Babushka-Bakes/TESTING.md

 When finished, the user can easily log out by clicking the **Logout** link in the **My Account** menu.
 They will be asked to confrim if they really want to logout in case they have clicked this link by accident.

-### **Result** :
+### **Result**
-I have followed the proces several times and creates several users.
+I have followed the proces several times and created several users.
 The process is simple and intuitive and the visitor can create their account with a few clicks, easily manage their profile and logout.

+### **Conclusion**
 Test passed, the function works as expected.